leonardonm15/arduino_api/README.md

 # arduino_api
-api que vai ser utilizada futuramente para coordenar uma estação meteorológica usando arduinos
+api de integração com arduinos

 -------------------------------------------------------------------------

-just somthing that i want to use as a metereological station in the future
+just somthing that i may use in the future